 - a. the language of instruction

 - b. the content of the course

 - c. the number of credits

 - d. the learning outcomes

 - e. the interim examination method

-- f. the examiner and the tutor
+- f. the examiner, the lecturers and the coordinator

 - g. the teaching methods

-- h. any obligations or requirements with regard to study progress before a student may register for the course or take the interim examination.
+- h. whether any prior knowledge is mandatory and whether any prior knowledge is assumed.

-- whether any prior knowledge is assumed or required, in the form of courses followed or otherwise.
+- i.
+Whether there are any obligations or requirements with regard to study progress before a student may register for the course or take the interim examination.

 - j. whether the course has a maximum number of registrations.